ui/stamps-api-docs/source/transaction_api.rst

                                 is created
-invoice_number      Yes         POS transaction number (must be unique daily) total_value         Yes         A number indicating transaction's grand total created             No          ISO 8601 date time format to indicate transaction's
+invoice_number      Yes         POS transaction number (must be unique daily) total_value         Yes         A number indicating transaction's grand total number_of_people    Yes         An integer indicating the number of people involved in transaction created             No          ISO 8601 date time format to indicate transaction's
                                 created date
                                 (e.g. 2013-02-15T13:01:01+07)